apache/arrow/docs/source/format/DissociatedIPC.rst

 -----------------

-When providing a URI to a consumer to contact for use with this protocol (such as via the `Location URI for Flight <flight-location-uris>`_), the URI should specify a scheme like *ucx://* or *fabric://*, that is easily identifiable.
+When providing a URI to a consumer to contact for use with this protocol (such as via the :ref:`Location URI for Flight <flight-location-uris>`), the URI should specify a scheme like *ucx:* or *fabric:*, that is easily identifiable.
 In addition, the URI should encode the following URI query parameters:

 .. note::